-- b Serious public criticism of, or inappropriate public comment in relation to an incident occurring in an International Match or any Participant or team participating in any International Match or FIH, generally, irrespective of when such criticism or inappropriate comment is made. - c Any attempt to manipulate any Match International Event for inappropriate strategic or tactical reasons.
+- b Serious public criticism of, or inappropriate public comment in relation to an incident occurring in the Lima 2019 Pan American Games or any Participant or team participating in the Lima 2019 Pan American Games or FIH or PAHF, generally, irrespective of when such criticism or inappropriate comment is made. - c Any attempt to manipulate any Match during the Lima 2019 Pan American Games hockey competitions for inappropriate strategic or tactical reasons.

-Note: This is intended to prevent the manipulation of Matches for inappropriate strategic or tactical reasons (such as when a team deliberately loses a pool Match in an International Event in order to affect the standings of other teams in that event).
+Note: This is intended to prevent the manipulation of Matches for inappropriate strategic or tactical reasons (such as when a team deliberately loses a pool Match during the Lima 2019 Pan American Games hockey competitions in order to affect the standings of other teams in that event).
 It is not intended to cover any corrupt or fraudulent acts (including any use of inside information and/or related betting activity).
-Such conduct is prohibited under the FIH Anti-Corruption Regulations and the Olympic Movement Code on the Prevention of the Manipulation of Competitions and must be dealt with according to the procedures set out therein.
+Such conduct is prohibited under the FIH Integrity Code and the Olympic Movement Code on the Prevention of the Manipulation of Competitions and must be dealt with according to the procedures set out therein.

-d Intimidation of an Umpire or other third person whether by language or conduct (including gestures) during an International Match.
+d Intimidation of an Umpire or other third person whether by language or conduct (including gestures) during the Lima 2019 Pan American Games hockey competitions.